Spring Break Service Trip

-Switch things up so people don't always ride in the same car, work together, and room together the whole trip.
-One of our biggest complaints after the Illinois trip was that people did not get to know everyone.
+- Switch things up so people don't always ride in the same car, work together, and room together the whole trip.
+One of the biggest complaints after the Illinois trip was that people did not get to know everyone.

-Assign someone to do a write-up for your group's website, newsletter, campus newspaper, and SSA's eMpirical.
+- Assign someone to do a write-up for your group's website, newsletter, and campus newspaper.

 Financial issues are always tricky.
 Make people pay upfront if you can, it could be very difficult to get people to pay once you get back to school and you do not see them regularly.
 If you do a reimbursement method with your school, collect the documents before you leave or remind people to hold on to them (receipts, bills, statements, etc.).
 Make sure that everyone understands how the financial issues will work before they agree to go on the trip.